Champlain Valley Bike Accident Prevention Guide

 Many of the tips you find in this list are intended to prevent specific bike accidents, but this tip can reduce your risk in almost all scenarios.
 Drivers who cannot see you may turn in front of you, rear-end you, or hit you while making a left turn at an intersection.

 In addition to wearing bright clothing and a reflective vest, you should fit a headlight on the front of your bike and install reflectors on the spokes and rear.
-You should also add reflective tape to the back, front, and sides of your helmet to increase your visibility.
+You should also add reflective tape to your helmet’s back, front, and sides to increase your visibility.

 2. Avoid Riding Between 6 p.m. and 9 p.m.

 According to the National Highway Traffic Safety Administration, about 1 in 5 fatal bicycle accidents happen between 6 p.m. and 9 p.m.
-There are many reasons for this statistic, including reduced visibility and increased vehicles and bicycles on the road.
+This statistic has many reasons, including reduced visibility and increased vehicles and bicycles on the road.

 3. Keep Your Distance from Aggressive Drivers